ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextauth.md

 - See section [getServerSideProps](/temas/web/nextra/server-side-nextra.html)
 - See the GitHub Docs chapter [Using pagination in the REST API](https://docs.github.com/en/rest/using-the-rest-api/using-pagination-in-the-rest-api?apiVersion=2022-11-28#using-link-headers)
 - See the section [Building Dynamic mdx with Nextra](/temas/web/nextra/dynamicmdx.html)
+- Section [Dynamically read and process a MDX File](/temas/web/nextra/dynamic-readmdxfile.html#pages-dynamic-post-building-mdx) illustrates how to build your own mdx posts and give them an style compatible with nextra.
+It  uses `getStaticProps`, `RemoteContent`, `buildDynamicMDX`

 <Rubrica :items="$frontmatter.rubrica" />